Wind on Fire

-Wind on Fire is a fantasy trilogy written by William Nicholson.
+Wind on Fire is a fantasy trilogy written by William Nicholson, consisting of the following books: The Wind Singer (2000), Slaves of the Mastery (2001), and Firesong (2002).

 Plot overview

 The books are set in a realm similar to ours, but separate.
 They tell the story of the Hath family and the Manth people, who go on a long, harsh journey from their city-prison to their homeland.
 The main characters, Kestrel and Bowman Hath, are twins who have certain powers that allow them to save their people, and friends, from an evil power called the Morah.
 The first book tells of the events unfolding near and inside Aramanth, the second one talks about the lives of the Manth people as slaves in The Mastery, and the third book concludes with their voyage to the homeland.

 The trilogy begins with The Wind Singer, which introduces the protagonists Kestrel and her beloved empath brother, Bowman.
 They live in a city called Aramanth, where personal freedoms don't exist and success depends solely on performance in universal compulsory examinations.
 Kestrel is a strong-willed individual who fiercely loves her family and despises the Exams.
 So great is her hatred of them that she denounces all the values and principles of Aramanth, as well as denying the existence of the Emperor, the unseen ruler of Aramanth.
 This sets in motion a chain of events that eventually results in Kestrel, Bowman and a neglected boy called Mumpo escaping from the city and going on a quest to save their people from an evil entity known as the Morah, which controls a numberless army of malevolent and deadly beings called the Zars.
 The children are successful, and a new era dawns for Aramanth.